-Sweet-tart Cherry Lemon Smoothie Popsicles are a summer favorite in my house, and they will be in yours, too.
-You only need three ingredients to make them!
+Sweet-tart cherry lemonade popsicles are a summer favorite in my house.
+You only need 3 simple ingredients and zero added sugar to make them!

 - ½ cup lemon juice

 - In your blender, puree the lemon juice, bananas, and cherries until you have as smooth a puree as you can get.
 You can add up to ¼ cup water, as needed.

 - Divide the mixture between six popsicle molds, and freeze for at least 4 hours before serving.

 Frequently asked questions

 You certainly can, if your fruit isn't sweet enough.
 This recipe, though, is designed to take advantage of fruit's natural sweetness, so you don't have to use a single granule of refined sugar.

 Depending on how thick your filling is, you can either pour the mixture into the molds or use a spoon.
 To pour, I like to transfer my liquid mixture to a measuring cup with a lip, which makes pouring less messy.
 As you can see in the video, though, I sometimes roll the dice and pour it straight out of the blender into the mold.